 Appendix B: Recommended security practices

-- Adopt industry-standard solutions to secure and protect your authentication credentials, networks, servers, and computers from security attacks
+• Adopt industry-standard solutions to secure and protect your authentication credentials, networks, servers and computers.

-- Implement security and privacy awareness and training program
+• Implement security and privacy awareness and training programs.

-- Observe “least privilege“ and “need to know” principles
+• Practice “least privilege“ and “need to know” principles.

 Record of Changes